lingyi-owl/jena_workshop/_episodes/52_exploring_data.md

 - "What are the differences between absulte abundance and relative abundance?"
 - "Why is it necessary to filter out low-abundance features?"
 objectives:
-- "Plotting relative abundance."
+- "Plotting absolute abundance, relative abundance and centered-log ratio abundance."
 - "Filtering ASVs to exclude low-abundance features."
 keypoints:
-- "Plot relative abundance plots to get a feeling with the data."
+- "Plot absolute abundance, relative abundance and centered-log ratio abundance plots to see the difference of different abundance measures."
 - "Picking thresholds for filtering can be tricky.
 Play with the thresholds to filter data based on your questions and your data."
 ---